xyliatgithub/EN.650.654-Spring2026/Adversarial_Attack/README.md

 5. Please include the information and results for all the tasks and the answers to the questions in one pdf file for submission.

 ## Grading Criteria (50 Points)
-To complete the assignment, upload your completed **2 notebook files**.
-Make sure to include all required answers and code directly in the notebooks.
+Make sure to include all required answers and code in the submission.

 ### Breakdown:
 - **Completeness (35 pts):**